graphql-binding/graphql-binding-example-service/README.md

-# graphql-binding-example-service
+# GraphQL Binding Example

-GraphQL Bindings GraphQL server for examples
+GraphQL Binding for an example Prisma Service